Specialist DFV Court Model

 We have invested a further $8.1 million over four years from 2018-19 to expand Specialist Domestic and Family Violence Courts across Queensland.
 Fully integrated (civil and criminal) specialist DFV courts currently operate at Southport, Beenleigh, Townsville, Mount Isa, and Palm Island.
 The rollout of the specialist DFV courts delivers on the Queensland Government’s commitment to a specialist court approach in dealing with domestic and family violence matters, as recommended by the Not Now, Not Ever report of the Special Taskforce on domestic and family violence.

 We have provided support for people involved in domestic and family violence court proceedings, including by introducing a new online form to help guide people through the process of applying for a Domestic Violence Order and releasing a series of resources including videos on the court process for domestic and family violence (including in Auslan and Aboriginal and Torres Strait Islander languages).

 The Community Justice Group (CJG) Domestic and Family Violence (DFV) Enhancement Program is building the capacity of CJGs in discrete communities to respond to DFV.

-The local responses being delivered include the employment of dedicated DFV support workers to provide education about court process and facilitate referral pathways, enabled delivery of on-country and cultural healing programs and the employment of female counsellors to provide support to women in the community.
+The local responses being delivered include the employment of dedicated DFV support workers to provide education about court process and facilitate referral pathways, delivery of on-country and cultural healing programs and the employment of female counsellors to provide support to women in the community.

 Introduction of a new free service called Counselling Notes Protect.
-The service is delivered by Legal Aid Queensland and Women’s Legal Service.
+The service is delivered by Legal Aid Queensland and the Women’s Legal Service.
 This service provides advice, assistance and representation to sexual assault victims and counsellors who seek to prevent disclosure of counselling communications in court under the new sexual assault counselling privilege introduced in Queensland.

 What is next?

 Upcoming milestones include:

 - Further evaluation of the Southport Specialist DFV Court.